 Pin Name I/O Pin Description /CS Input Chip Select: Enables and disables the device.
 When /CS is high, the output pin SO is hi-Z, all other inputs are ignored, and the device remains in a low-power standby mode.
 When /CS is low, the part will respond to the SCK signal.
-A falling edge on /CS must SCK Input occur for every op-code.
-Serial Clock: All I/O activity is synchronized to the serial clock.
+A falling edge on /CS must occur for every op-code.
+SCK Input Serial Clock: All I/O activity is synchronized to the serial clock.
 Inputs are latched on the rising edge and outputs occur on the falling edge.
-The device is static so the clock frequency may be any value between 0 and 4 MHz and may be interrupted at any time. /HOLD Input Hold: The /HOLD signal is used when the host CPU must interrupt a memory operation for another task.
+The device is static so the clock frequency may be any value between 0 and 20 MHz and may be interrupted at any time. /HOLD Input Hold: The /HOLD signal is used when the host CPU must interrupt a memory operation for another task.
 Asserting the /HOLD signal low pauses the current operation.
 The device ignores SCK and /CS.
 All transitions on /HOLD must occur while SCK is low. /WP Input Write Protect: This pin prevents write operations to the status register.
 This is critical since other write protection features are controlled through the status register.
 A complete explanation of write protection is provided below.
+Note that the function of /WP is different from the FM25040 where it prevents all writes to the part.
 SI Input Serial Input: SI is the data input pin.
 It is sampled on the rising edge of SCK and is ignored otherwise.
 It should always be driven to a valid logic level to meet IDD specifications.
 SI may be connected to SO for a single pin data interface.
 SO Output Serial Output: SO is the data output pin.
 It is driven during read cycles and remains hi-Z at all other times including when HOLD\ is low.
 Data transitions are driven on the falling edge of the serial clock.
 SO can be connected to SI for a single pin data interface since the part communicates in half-duplex.
 VDD Supply Supply Voltage: 5V VSS Supply Ground